kellyjadams/data-analytics-resources/README.md

 ## Data Analytics Resources

 Below are the best resources I've found related to data analytics whether it's learning new skills, hosting a portfolio, or get inspiration from creators.
 While most of the links focus data analytics there's some that relate to data science.
 Since there's so much overlap between data disciplines.

 ### Contributing
 Feel free to contribute to this list by adding links you've found helpful.
 Submit a Pull Request (PR) with your suggestions.

 ### Notes:
 - **Blog Post** - This repository complements a blog post: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
 The repo only has links and can contain links to resources I haven't personally used, while the blog post only includes resources I'm familiar with.
 I regularly update my blog with new resources and detailed commentary.
+My blog post also has more affiliate links (specifically for books).
-- **Affiliate Link Disclosure**: There's two resource that contains an affiliate link (indicated with a *).
-This is for the courses I've created.
+- **Affiliate Link Disclosure**: The only links that are affiliate links (indicated with a *) are for courses I've created.
 Purchasing through this affiliate link gives me a small commission at no extra cost to you.
 This support lets me to continue creating and sharing content.
 Thank you for your support! **All other links on this readme are non-affiliate links.**

 ## Overview